decode-mayank/CSV_AI_BOT/flask_ai/README.md

 # If migrations folder not exist in the project
 flask db init

-# How to apply migrations
+# How to create migrations
 flask db migrate -m "Initial migration." flask db upgrade

-# If you already have migrations file in migrations folder then run below command
+# How to apply migrations
 flask db upgrade

 # How to run server